 However, even if the skin of the scalp remains intact, the force of the attack may cause a close-head wound like a concussion, especially if the dog knocked you down during the attack.

 A traumatic brain injury may cause many types of symptoms.
-Some may seem like mild problems, while others can be very frightening for the person suffering them as well as their loved ones.
+Some may seem like mild problems.
+Others can be very frightening for the person suffering them as well as their loved ones.

 Some of the symptoms that may indicate that a dog bite victim has suffered a TBI, according to the Mayo Clinic, include:

 A traumatic brain injury can be deadly.
-TBIs can also cause potentially fatal complications, such as blood vessel damage, fluid buildup that leads to uncontrollable brain swelling, and serious infections.
+TBIs can also cause potentially fatal complications.
+These complications include blood vessel damage, fluid buildup that leads to uncontrollable brain swelling, and serious infections.

-A brain injury survivor may struggle with paralysis or loss of sensation in their face, as well as weakness, numbness, or paralysis of the fingers, hands, toes, and other body parts.
+A brain injury survivor may struggle with paralysis or loss of sensation in their face.
+Weakness, numbness, or paralysis of the fingers, hands, toes, and other body parts can also occur after a TBI.
 Some people who sustain a brain injury may have recurrent seizures, even years after the injury occurred.

-Many brain injury survivors struggle with intellectual and cognitive problems, communication and social problems, and behavioral and emotional problems.
+Many brain injury survivors struggle with intellectual and cognitive problems, communication and social problems, and behavioral and emotional problems, according to Mayo Clinic.

 Intellectual and cognitive problems that are common after a TBI include:

-The communication and social problems that can accompany a TBI – and last well beyond the acute phase of the injury – can include:
+The communication and social problems that can accompany a TBI may last well beyond the acute phase of the injury.
+These problems can include: